wretched.computer

 What’s in a name?

 But why do I think .shp files have anything to do with models?
 Well for one, .shp looks a lot like the word “shape”, doesn’t it?
-Admittedly, this is fairly weak evidence by itself, but it was enough to give me my initial hunch, and luckily it was bolstered by a number of other observations:
+Admittedly, this is fairly weak evidence by itself, but it was enough to give me my initial hunch and was luckily bolstered by a number of other observations:

-• Prior to expanding the .all archives, the only .shp file is called cube0.shp, and cubes are famously a kind of shape.
+• Prior to expanding the .all archives, the only .shp file in the game files is called cube0.shp, and cubes are famously a kind of shape.
 It also seemed roughly the size I’d expect for a cube’s geometry (i.e. small)

 • Besides cube0.shp, all the other .shp files live in archive files with names like polDC0.all, polDC1.all, etc., whose prefix pol kinda suggests the word “polygon”